 - SUBJECT LINE: Enter “ADMISSIONS QUESTION: CHECKING APPLICATION STATUS” in the subject line exactly as is and in all caps.

 - MESSAGE (BODY OF EMAIL): Include your Name, Date of Birth, Program of Interest, and a note that you are checking the status of your application

 We do not offer rolling admissions.
 New students are admitted once a year, to begin studying in the fall.

-Decisions on deferral requests are made on a case-by-case basis and only after an admitted student has accepted our offer of admission.
+Decisions on deferral requests to our PhD programs are made on a case-by-case basis and only after an admitted student has accepted our offer of admission.
 We do not grant deferrals for our terminal masters programs except in cases with extenuating circumstances.
 We do not grant deferrals for our masters programs for reasons related to employment or financing the cost of the program.

 Applicants are required to upload copies of all transcripts into the online application system; these are usually in PDF format.
 Official transcripts are not required at the time of application; applicants may upload unofficial transcripts for the purposes of the application.